opendocsg/slw-judgments-backfill/2003_SGHC_161/report.md

 31     This printout thus supported the prosecution’s case that the CPF contributions were a sham designed by Lim to conceal the fact that he had failed to pay Tan and Yip the salaries declared.
 Accordingly, the prosecution sought to adduce it at trial in support of their case.

 32     Not surprisingly, the defence objected.
-The reason for their objection was simple: it was an out of court statement that was adduced in Court, not to show that it had been made, but to show that the facts asserted within were true and thus would prima facie be hearsay: _Ang Jwee Herng v Public Prosecutor_ [2001] 2 SLR 474.
+The reason for their objection was simple: it was an out of court statement that was adduced in Court, not to show that it had been made, but to show that the facts asserted within were true and thus would prima facie be hearsay: _Ang Jwee Herng v Public Prosecutor_ <span class="citation">[2001] 2 SLR 474</span>.

 33     While this may be so, the printout also fell squarely into the ambit of s 34 Evidence Act (‘EA’), which provides that: